How Long Can a Dog Go Without Eating?

 - Canned food: dogs usually find canned food appetizing.
 For sick dogs there are specific canned foods formulated for periods of convalescence.
 For an otherwise healthy dog, there are plenty of options available.

 - Pureed food: we can start with pureed food that is easy to digest.
-This can even be administered in small quantities, directly into the dog's mouth, using a syringe without a needle.
-Remember to place syringe at the side of the dog or puppy's mouth.
+This can even be administered in small quantities, directly into the dog's mouth using a syringe without a needle.
+Remember to place the syringe at the side of the dog or puppy's mouth.
 Add water or homemade broth to your puree, to boost hydration.
 Do not use anything that contains ingredients which are forbidden for dogs as it can exacerbate their illness.

-- Small quantities: start with small quantities and try repeat them several times a day.
+- Small quantities: start with small quantities and repeat feedings several times a day.
 Never force your dog to eat.
-It is better to try a several times, even if it only eats once or very little.
+It is better to try several times, even they it only eats once or very little.
 Slowly you should see their appetite returning

 - Homemade food: if you make your own dog food, ensure that any pieces are bite sized.
 Do not add salt, sugar, sauces, oil or bones.
-Unless your dog is in a terminal state where it can and should eat whatever it most wants, won't do your dog any favors by offering it sweets, sausages or fatty foods.
-Even if your dog seems more willing to eat these than other foods, they can be damaging to its health.
+Unless your dog is in a terminal state where they can and should eat whatever they most want, you won't do your dog any favors by offering sweets, sausages or fatty foods.
+Even if your dog seems more willing to eat these than other foods, they can be damaging to their health.

 - Specific foods: if your dog suffers from a particular disease, your vet may recommend specific foods for its recovery.
 For example, a dog with anemia will benefit from consuming liver or red meat.

-Once your dog begins to eat, start incorporating elements of its normal diet little by little.
-If, despite all your efforts, the dog still won't eat, you must contact a veterinarian to assess tube feeding or other relevant options.
+Once your dog begins to eat, start incorporating elements of their normal diet little by little.
+Despite all your efforts, if the dog still won't eat, you must contact a veterinarian to assess tube feeding or other relevant options.